h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ![diagnostics-pr-curve](assets/diagnostics-prec-recall.jpg)

-Remember that for the**Prec-Recall**:
+Remember that for the **Prec-Recall**:

-The precision-recall plot uses recall on the x-axis and precision on the y-axis.
-Recall is identical to sensitivity, and precision is identical to the positive predictive value.
+- The precision-recall plot uses recall on the x-axis and precision on the y-axis.
+- Recall is identical to sensitivity, and precision is identical to the positive predictive value.

-ROC curves should be used when there are roughly equal numbers of observations for each class.
+- ROC curves should be used when there are roughly equal numbers of observations for each class.
-Precision-Recall curves should be used when there is a moderate to large class imbalance.
+- Precision-Recall curves should be used when there is a moderate to large class imbalance.
-Similar to ROC, the AUCPR (Area under the curve of Precision-recall curve) is a measure of model accuracy and higher the better.
+- Similar to ROC, the AUCPR (Area under the curve of Precision-recall curve) is a measure of model accuracy and higher the better.
-In both the ROC and Prec-recall curve, DAI will indicate points that are the best thresholds for Accuracy (ACC), F1 or MCC (Matthews correlation coefficient).
-To learn more
+- In both the ROC and Prec-recall curve, DAI will indicate points that are the best thresholds for Accuracy (ACC), F1 or MCC (Matthews correlation coefficient).

 Looking at the  P-R curve results, is this a good model to determine if a customer will default on their home loan?
 Let’s take a look at the values found on the P-R curve.